The B2B lead generation definitive guide

 In order to maximise qualified leads, here are some tips and tricks to follow:

-- · Carry out the keywords strategy: Firstly, it’s important to analyse which keywords are relevant to use for your campaigns.
+- · Carry out the keyword strategy: Firstly, it’s important to analyse which keywords are relevant to use for your campaigns.
 To do that, you must do a previous research to know what your target audience is searching for.
 Google Ads offers a free tool, which is called, Keyword Plannerthat allows to discover new keywords and get forecasted results.
 In your keywords strategy include generic keywords, related to services or products, branded keywords, competitor keywords and related keywords to competitors and companies of your industry.

 - · Use negative keywords to avoid unqualified clicks: Google allows to add negative keywords to get closer as much as possible to qualified users.
 There are some common keywords you probably need to add: job, employment, salary, example, research, and so on.